* This is the Professional Version. *

 The most common causes of red eye include

-Corneal abrasions and foreign bodies are common causes (see Some Causes of Red Eye).
+Corneal abrasions and foreign bodies are common causes (see Table: Some Causes of Red Eye).
 Although the eye is red, patients usually present with a complaint of injury, eye pain, or both.
 However, in young children and infants, this information may be unavailable.

 Some Causes of Red Eye